×

 OpenAI’s Upcoming Phone: Is the Era of Apps Over and the Age of Intelligent Agents Beginning?

-It seems that Sam Altman and his cohorts at OpenAI are not satisfied with just taking over our browsers and our minds; they are now planning to put “ChatGPT” literally in our pockets!
-New leaks suggest that the company is not just about to launch another app, but a full-fledged smartphone that redefines our relationship with technology, where artificial intelligence takes the lead instead of the colorful icons we tap on all day long.
+It seems Sam Altman and his colleagues at OpenAI are not content with just taking over our browsers and our minds; they are now planning to literally put “ChatGPT” in our pockets!
+New leaks suggest that the company is not just about to launch another app, but a fully integrated smartphone that redefines our relationship with technology, where artificial intelligence takes the helm instead of the colorful icons we tap all day long.

-From Phonegram: A person holding a green smartphone labeled 'GPT Phone' with the OpenAI logo and branding visible on the back.
+From Phonegram: A person holding a green smartphone with 'GPT Phone' written on it, featuring the OpenAI logo and branding visible on the back.

 An Alliance of Titans to Build the AI “iPhone”

-From Phonegram.com, an image of a circuit board with a red light.
+From iPhoneIslam.com, an image of a circuit board with a red light.

 This direction means that OpenAI wants to build its own hardware stack, allowing it to run AI features without the limitations of current systems.
 With ChatGPT approaching a billion weekly users, owning a dedicated device for daily use seems like the logical next step to dominate the consumer market.